MISSION STATEMENT

 CATHOLIC SCHOOL DISCIPLINE

-Catholic elementary schools are expected to promote order within the school and personal responsibility within the student.
+Catholic elementary schools are expected to promote order within the school and personal responsibility within the students.
 Rules and regulations are to be published annually in the parent/student handbook.
-Parents and students are expected to review, and agree to abide by the applicable rules and regulations.
+Parents and students are expected to review and agree to abide by the applicable rules and regulations.

 Student Code of Conduct